sha3sha3/UE-DSSPlugin/README.md

 3. Android
 4. IOS 'Not tested!!'
 ```
-# Connecting to DSS Server Node
+# Connecting to DSS Server Node With Signing key(Not recommended)
 Only on client you are responsible for the connection with DSS server, On Dedicated servers it is automated.
+Since the token is generated locally (Not a good idea), if there is a time difference between client and server your token might be already expired.

 <h1 align="Center">
   <br>